stellar-deprecated/stellar-sms-client/README.md

 1. stellar-wallet returns encrypted keychain data to a webapp.
 1. Webap decrypts keychain data in user's browser.
 1. 20 random keys are generated.
 1. Keychain data is encrypted by each of random keys.
-After encrypting keychain data, each key is SHA-256 hashed and half of a hash and encrypted data is sent to a server.
+After encrypting keychain data, each key is SHA-256 hashed.
+Half of a hash and encrypted data are sent to a server.
-1. User can print encryption keys which are one-time passwords.
+1. User can print/save encryption keys which are now their one-time passwords.

-It this demo we simply use a sender phone number as a method of authentication.
-In a production version users probably should be allowed to opt-out from one-time passwords solution or allow users to use 2 wallets: one for every day spendings (does not require passwords), another with live-savings (one-time passwords required).
+In a production version users probably should be allowed to opt-out from one-time passwords solution or we should allow users to use 2 wallets: one for every day spendings (does not require passwords), another with savings (one-time passwords required).

 ### Sending a transaction